Status : Published Published On : Mar, 2022 Report Code : VRHC1259 Industry : Healthcare Available Format : Page : 200

 Based on disease, the global viral and non-viral vector manufacturing market is classified into cancer, genetic disease, infectious disease, cardiovascular disease, and other diseases.
 The cancer segment is anticipated to contribute to the largest share during the forecast period owing to the rising number of clinical trials and availability of approved viral vector-based cancer drugs.
 Furthermore, the rising number of patients suffering from cancer and modern healthcare facilities will propel the growth of the market.

-The genetic disorders segment is anticipated to grow at a faster pace during the forecast period owing to the rising number of research activities like hemophilla A & B, Huntington’s disease, sickle cell anemia, etc. and a robust genetic therapy pipeline will accelerate the growth of the market.
+The genetic disorders segment is anticipated to grow at a faster pace during the forecast period owing to the rising number of research activities like hemophilia A & B, Huntington’s disease, sickle cell anemia, etc. and a robust genetic therapy pipeline will accelerate the growth of the market.

 Insight by Application